-Chief Technology & Product Innovation Officer
+By Adam Godson, Chief Technology & Product Innovation Officer

 The difference tends to be that when a corporate recruiter is ready for professional growth – a leadership role on the team, tougher requisitions, etc. – they are often forced to look outside their organization to make that move.
 In an RPO environment, a recruiter can make a move within the RPO company to a different client and achieve the best of both words – retain their depth of knowledge in the RPO company and develop deeper industry expertise by moving to a new client.
 That transition is supported by the tremendous knowledge of fellow recruiters and leaders at the RPO company and gives tremendous opportunity for knowledge transfer to the new client.
 It breaks the mold and provides a win-win scenario of organizational depth and industry best practice knowledge to make RPO recruiters the best in the business.

 Recruitment Process Outsourcing and RPO recruiting

 Of course, agency recruiters also operate in two organizations – the agency and the clients.
 The difference in the recruiters I’ve talked to that have lived in both worlds lies in the depth of relationship with the client.
-In an agency, the client relationship is mostly surface level while in RPO, recruiters are oftentimes exactly like employees that simply have a different company name on their paychecks.
+In an agency, the client relationship is mostly surface level, while in RPO, recruiters are oftentimes exactly like employees that have a different company name on their paychecks.

 As knowledge workers, it is essential that recruiters continuously learn and improve their skills.
-For recruiters looking to develop their careers, RPO provides the rapid, multi-directional learning opportunities to turn good recruiters into great ones.
+For recruiters looking to develop their careers, RPO provides rapid, multi-directional learning opportunities to turn good recruiters into great ones.